Meechymeech/New-York-Taxi-Analysis/README.md

 ---

 ## Problem Statement

-The objective of this project is to analyze taxi trip data from New York City to explore:
+The aim of this analysis is to:
-- The distribution of trip fares (`total_amount`)
+- Explore the distribution of taxi fares (`total_amount`).
-- Data quality issues (e.g., missing values, negative fares, extreme outliers)
-- Relationships between fare amounts and other features like trip distance, passenger count, and pickup/drop-off locations.
+- Identify anomalies such as negative fares and outliers.
+- Investigate patterns related to passenger counts, trip distances, and payment types.
+- Clean the dataset for future predictive modeling.

 ---